phil-opp/blog_os/blog/content/second-edition/posts/10-advanced-paging/index.md

 address:   0o_177777_777_777_777_777_0000
 ```

-With our knowlege about recursive page tables we can now create virtual addresess to access all active page tables.
+With our knowledge about recursive page tables we can now create virtual addresses to access all active page tables.
 This allows us to create a translation function in software.

 ### Translating Addresses